pklepa/pklepa/README.md

 - 📫 How to reach me **pedro.klepa@gmail.com**

-- ⚡ Fun fact **Italian :it: / Brazilian :brazil:, born and raised in southern Brasil, now living in Liverpool, UK :uk:**
+- ⚡ Fun fact:  **I am an Italian :it: / Brazilian :brazil: born and raised in southern Brasil, now living in Liverpool, UK :uk:**

 <h3 align="left">Connect with me:</h3>
 <p align="left">